Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

-Table~\ref{table:testingInsideOBefML} reports the MAE (\ref{eq:MAE}) incurred by each model over an independent data set similar to that used for training and validation, when aggregation of the unknown container weights is performed with method OBefML (Section~\ref{sec:aggOutputBeforeML}).
-Standard deviations of the estimates are shown in parentheses.
-The OBefML aggregation method is based on the 2S sampling procedure.
-We train and validate the models on class A data only which corresponds to 200K i.i.d. examples (2S-Abef, second column in the table) and on the union of A, B and C data which corresponds to 600K i.i.d. examples (2S-ABCbef, third column in the table).
-Note that each figure reported for ClassMLP or for RegMLP is attached to the most favorable set of hyperparameters according to validation step.
+Table \ref{table:testingInsideOThrML_MAE} reports the sample MAE (\ref{eq:MAE}) incurred by each model over an independent test dataset similar to that used for training and validation.
+The aggregation of the unknown container weights is performed with the method of \emph{aggregation over output values through ML}, as discussed in Section~\ref{sec:aggregation}.
+Standard errors of the estimates are shown in parentheses.
+We report results for models trained, validated and tested based on 200K i.i.d.\ examples of class A (dataset 200K-A, second column in the table), 20M i.i.d.\ examples of class A (dataset 20M-A, third column in the table) and 600K i.i.d examples made up of the union of 200K examples from each of the A, B and C classes (dataset 600K-ABC, fourth column in the table).
+Note that each figure reported for ClassMLP or for RegMLP corresponds to the most favorable set of hyperparameters according to the validation process (found through the random search described in Section~\ref{sec:mlapprox}).

-Similarly, Table \ref{table:testingInsideOThrML} reports the MAE (\ref{eq:MAE}) incurred over an independent data set similar to that used for training and validation, when aggregation of unknown container weights is performed with OThrML (Section~\ref{sec:aggOutputThroughML}).
-In this case we can use data generated with 2S or 1S sampling procedure.
-With the 2S data, instead of selecting the instance with median value of the objective function (OBefML), we choose an instance at random.
-We report results for models trained and validated using 2S class A data that corresponds to 200K i.i.d. examples (2S-Athr, second column in the table), 1S class A data that corresponds to 20M i.i.d. examples (1S-Athr, third column in the table) and finally the union of 2S A, B and C data which corresponds to 600K i.i.d. examples (2S-ABCthr, fourth column in the table).